agentrickard/domain/README.txt

 NOTE: By design, this block is viewable by all users.
 However, its content should only be shown to site developers or during debugging.
-You should use the normal block visiblity settings as appropriate to your site.
+You should use the normal block visibility settings as appropriate to your site.

 ----
 6. Node Access